How do you start hand quilting?

 It is, however, quite expensive, and not always easy to buy in smaller quantities for a small initial project.

-You also need to wash it with care to avoid shrinkage or felting.
+You also need to wash a finished quilt with care to avoid shrinkage or felting.

 The modern polyester waddings are also nice for hand (or machine) quilting, particularly if the quilt needs to be easily washable.